Integrating data science ethics into an undergraduate major: A case study: Assessment of our ethical curriculum

 \subsection{Data science ethics in action}

 }

-The following four anecdotes illustrate how our (former) students are putting their knowledge of data science ethics into practice.
+There is very little research on the impact of data science ethics instruction on undergraduate students.
+Thus, we present the following five examples, which---while anecdotal--- illustrate how our (former) students are putting their knowledge of data science ethics into practice.
 In each case, we tie their actions to the taxonomy in \citet{bloom1956taxonomy} and our learning goal.

 Two students in the senior capstone course were so engaged with the discussion of ethics surrounding the OkCupid data from \citet{kim2015okcupid} that they independently wrote a letter to the editor calling for a review and recommending specific modifications \citep{xiao2021letter}.
 This letter formed the basis of the correction to the original article published in May 2021 \citep{kim2015okcupidcorrection}.
 While their efforts had the full support of the authors, this was \emph{not} part of the capstone course and they received no credit for it.
 Their work necessitates high-level thinking about data science ethics in context (evaluation and synthesis) and demonstrates attainment of our learning goal.